VenturaNotes/Knowledge/Glossary/(Home Page) The Concise Oxford Dictionary of Mathematics 6th Edition by Oxford Reference.md

 	3056. wave equation
 	3057. wave function
 	3058. wavelength
+		1. See wave
 	3059. wavenumber
+		1. See wave
 	3060. weak convergence
+		1. A synonym for convergence in distribution

 	3061. weaker statement
+		1. See stronger statement
 	3062. weak inequality
+		1. See inequality
 	3063. weak law of large numbers
 	3064. weakly hereditary property(of spaces)
 	3065.
 Wedderburn's little theorem